 - ½ teaspoon salt

-- 6 tablespoons cold butter, cut into small chunks
+- 6 tablespoons cold unsalted butter, cut into small chunks or grated

 - 1 large egg

 Pre heat oven to 350 degrees.
 Line a baking sheet with a piece of parchment paper.
 You could also use a baking mat.

 You may want to watch this video Two Ways To Cut Butter Into Dough before you start if you have never done this before.